 - Amtrak Around Chicago & Washington Union Stations

 There may be some small interchanges owned by other railroads, but on the whole, those railroads the train uses.

-You can use the Amtrak app, website, or third-party site to see if the train is running on time, late, or early.
-If the train is running early, it will wait at that stop until its departure time unless it is a drop-off-only stop.
+If the train is running early, it will wait at that stop until its departure time; the exception is a drop-off-only stop and flag stops.